Helping kids to navigate big feelings

-Kids live life at full speed – full of excitement, energy, nature, imagination, adventure, mess and fun.
+Kids live life at full speed – full of energy, adventure, mess and fun.
 With a big life comes big emotions and big challenges, which often leave kids feeling unstuck, unsafe, unsettled and unsure.
 These big feelings can be overwhelming and confusing –both for kids and their parents!
+We know that for most people, calm breathing can help reset their nervous system.

 Better breathing, backed by science

+Wrap yourself up in the safety of a trusted friend.
 Brave and Able Breathing Buddies are made of beautifully soft fabrics in a variety of textures, to add an extra sensory element for kids.
 This helps them regain focus and be present.
+Soft and snuggly and great bedtime comforters.

 Develop self-regulation skills

-Brave and Able are the kind of buddies you can always rely on to make you feel safe, calm and in control.
-They help encourage regular quiet play, brain breaks and time in.
+Help develop confidence and autonomy in self-regulation and remind kids (and parents!) to take five and come up for air.
+Use Brave and Able Breathing Buddies to encourage regular quiet play, brain breaks and time in.
 Build mindful breathing time into your routines while kids are calm, so that these skills can be recalled in tricky situations when they need them most.

 I think that the Brave doll has been a hit with my 5 yo granddaughter.
 She explained to me that her teacher uses the breathing techniques with the whole class (reception) so she was already familiar with it.
 When I was trying to explain the purpose of the doll she said straight away "It is for helping you to calm".
 Her father has been diagnosed with Acute Myeloid Leukaemia and is very sick so I am hopeful that Brave will be a good support for her.